Juvenile Justice Consulting & Family Advisory

 The Person Behind the Practice

-Thirty-five years of juvenile justice experience, from courtrooms to correctional facilities to community reentry, now in service to the families and agencies who need it most.
+Thirty-five years of juvenile justice experience, from courtrooms to correctional facilities to community diversion, now in service to the families and agencies who need it most.

 Shelia Hinton